Understanding the Cost of Group Health Insurance for Small Businesses

 3. Implement wellness programs: Encouraging employees to lead healthy lifestyles through wellness programs can help reduce healthcare costs in the long term.

-4. Offer high-deductible health plans: High-deductible health plans can lower monthly premiums for the organization and employees.
+4. Offer high-deductible health plans: High-deductible health packages can lower monthly premiums for the organization and employees.
 However, it may result in higher out-of-pocket costs for employees.

 5. Negotiate with providers: Small organizations can negotiate with healthcare providers to lower costs for services and treatments.